biemond/biemond-orawls-vagrant-solaris-soa/puppet/modules/orawls/README.markdown

 requirements
 - need puppet version > 3.2 ( make use of iteration and lambda expressions
 - need to set --parser future ( puppet agent )

+to use this you need uncomment this orawls::utils::wlstbulk define and enable future parser

 use hiera_array, this will search for this entry in all hiera data files